 At the previous meeting of the Boards, we discussed a group of approximately 40 individuals who are receiving retirement benefits from TSERS or LGERS under "Option 4" (the Social Security leveling form of payment), whose benefit was not reduced appropriately when they turned age 62.

 In some instances, that reduction should have occurred many years ago.
 As we discussed at the October meeting, their retirement benefits were adjusted in August 2018 to be equal to the benefits that they should have been receiving all along.
-Meanwhile, the Retirement Systems contacted the individuals to explain why their benefits.
+Meanwhile, the Retirement Systems contacted the individuals to explain why their benefit was being reduced, and further, to inform them that they had received an overpayment of benefits.
 The letter stated that a complete review of the issue would occur, and that they would be contacted to discuss repayment of any overpayment, but no earlier than January 2019.
 As of today, the review is still ongoing.
 Our staff is finalizing the exact amounts of the overpayments that are due, and finalizing the plans for working with the members and their representatives on repayment of the overpayment.
 Mr. Kinlaw also updated the Board on North Carolina's 2018 Comprehensive Annual Financial Report.